Easy Taco Casserole

 Taco casserole in baking dish with taco toppings on top.

 Try this delicious new spin on taco night: Taco Casserole!
-While I love classic Tacos for dinner, it’s always fun (and delicious) to serve our favorite taco ingredients in new ways.
+While I love classic tacos for dinner, it’s always fun to serve our favorite taco ingredients in new ways.
 This taco casserole has all of the taco flavors that you love, but in cozy, comforting casserole form.

-This recipe is easy to make and perfect for a weeknight.
-Ground beef and veggies are sautéed on the stove and then combined with taco seasonings, corn, black beans and salsa.
-Then it’s all layered together with tortillas and cheese and baked in the oven until hot and bubbly.
-I’m getting hungry just thinking about it!
+This taco casserole recipe is easy to make and perfect for a weeknight.
+We start by cooking ground beef and veggies on the stove, then mix in taco seasonings, corn, black beans and salsa.
+Next we layer it all together with tortillas and cheese and bake it in the oven till its hot and bubbly.
+This is one of my favorite family dinner ideas, and I think you’ll love it too!

 • Easy Dinner Idea: It takes about 30 minutes to prep the casserole for the oven.
-The recipe steps are easy, and once the casserole bakes you’ll have a filling and flavorful meal ready to enjoy.
+The recipe steps are easy, and while the casserole bakes you’ll have time to clean up the kitchen or make a side dish.

 • Comfort Food: This hearty casserole is family-friendly, filled with taco meat, veggies, tortillas and cheese.

-• Make Ahead Friendly: You can make the casserole and bake it right away, or prep it up to one day ahead and bake it right before you’re ready to serve it.
+• Make-Ahead Friendly: You can bake this taco casserole right away or prep it up to one day ahead and bake it right before you’re ready to serve it.

 • Ground Beef: Ground beef adds protein and flavor.
 You can lighten things up by using ground turkey or ground chicken.